Obon and Bon Odori Festival

 Immerse yourself in the touching Obon Memorial Tribute video, broadcasted on monitors and live-streamed throughout the Odori.
 To submit a tribute, please see below.

-Explore the Obon Store for exclusive offerings including the latest New Buddhist Church of Sacramento Happi Coat and Tenugui (towel for dancing), 125th Anniversary Merchandise, and a selection of new/gently used Obon apparel and dance gear, available for purchase starting at 5:00 pm.
+Explore the Obon Store for exclusive offerings including the Buddhist Church of Sacramento Tenugui (towels), new/gently used Obon apparel and dance gear, and last year’s 125th Anniversary merchandise for a reduced price.
+The store opens at 5:00 p.m. on the day of Bon Odori.

 For applications and instructions for submitting a photo or name, please use the this form.